Reviews

 Lenovo Legion 5i Review: Design & Appearance

 The Lenovo Legion 5i comes with a very simple but attractive design.
-This notebook has two logos, the Lenovo logo on one side of the top surfaces and a LEGION logo is diagonal to the Lenovo logo.
+This notebook has two logos: the Lenovo logo on one side of the top surfaces and a LEGION logo that is diagonal to the Lenovo logo.
 The top surface uses a plastic matte build material which feels good to the touch, but the disadvantage is that it easily attracts fingerprints.

 lenovo legion 5i